Potty Training for Blind or Deaf Dogs

 Can You Potty Train a Blind or Deaf Dog?

 Luckily, dogs have a very strong grasp of all five of their senses.
 This means that even though a pooch may not be able to hear or see, they can still smell and taste–very important for rewarding canines while potty training!
 In addition, noses and paws are able to sense varying textures as well as heat to help guide them to a pet potty.
 This is all to say, yes–blind and deaf dogs can definitely be potty trained!
 While some adjustments may need to be made to accommodate their abilities, special needs doggos are more than capable of learning appropriate potty behaviors.
+Learn how to potty train a blind or deaf dog below!

 How to Train a Blind or Deaf Dog